mt-class/uiuc-2016/ling506_hw1.md

 * For this assignment you _must_ work independently.
 You _may not_ work in groups.
 * You must turn in three things:
-  1. All of your work, including your code and LaTeX writeup, must be checked in and pushed to your HW1 Github repository.
+  1. All of your work, including your code and LaTeX writeup, must be checked in and pushed to your HW1 github repository.
   1. You must submit your assignment, using the following command:

     /home/lanes/Homeworks/hw1/submit.sh